Members of the U.S. Senate face a vote on whether they support contraception access

 An additional 21% responded that they believe it is “a threatened right likely to be overturned.”
 A total of 34% of respondents said they were not sure.

-The post Members of the U.S. Senate face a vote on whether they support contraception access appeared first on New Jersey Monitor.
+The post Members of the U.S. Senate face a vote on whether they support contraception access appeared first on Iowa Capital Dispatch.